cfengine/masterfiles/MPF.md

 }
 ```

-### Configure the ciphers which are allowed to be used by cf-serverd
+### Configure the ciphers which are allowed to be used for incoming connections

-When `default:def.control_server_allowciphers` is defined `cf-serverd` will use the ciphers specified instead of the binary defaults.
+When `default:def.control_server_allowciphers` is defined `cf-serverd` will use the ciphers specified instead of the binary defaults for incoming connections.

 Example definition in augments file: